ShunyangLi/starter-hugo-research-group/content/authors/9-qinlu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Academic Members
+- Adjoint Professor
 ---

-I am a lecturer at the University of New South Wales (UNSW).
-I received my Ph.D. degree in 2019 from the University of Technology Sydney (UTS), Australia.
-Prior to that, I received my Bachelor degree from the Nankai University, China in 2013.
-I had worked as a postdoctoral research fellow from 2019 to 2021 at UTS and joined UNSW in 2021.
+In July of 2006, I received my bachelor degree from department of Computer Science and Technology in Renmin University of China (RUC).
+In August of 2010, I received the Ph.D degree in the Chinese University of Hong Kong (CUHK).
+My thesis adviser is Prof. Jeffrey Xu Yu.
+I have been a postdocin the Chinese University of Hong Kong from August 2010 to August 2013.
+I am now a senior lecturerand a core member in the Centre of Artificial Intelligence (CAI) in University of Technology, Sydney (UTS).
+My research interests include Big Graph Analytics and Graph Query Processing.